Melissa72004/Decision-Companion-System/BUILD_PROCESS.md

 ## 1. How the Project Started

-The Decision project started with the goal of building a structured system that assists users in making informed decisions based on multiple input criteria.
+The Decision Companion System started with the goal of building a structured system that assists users in making informed decisions based on multiple input criteria.

 Initially, the idea was to design a simple program that takes user input and produces a recommendation using conditional logic.
 The focus was on creating a clear and understandable decision process rather than building a complex AI model.